Safe Hazmat Transport: 2025 Rules Every Driver Must Know

 We will break down everything you need to know to haul hazardous materials safely and stay compliant this year.

-What Is a Hazardous Material?
+What Is a Hazardous Material In Trucking?

 The Department of Transportation's hazardous materials definition includes any substance that poses a risk to health, safety, or property when transported.
 The DOT classifies hazardous materials into nine categories, such as explosives, flammable liquids, toxic substances, and radioactive materials.